jdolny/Docs/docs/introduction/theopenem-overview.md

 - **Server 2019**
 - **Server 2022**

-!!! danger "Windows 10,11 only supports 20 concurrent TCP/IP connections.
-It is not recommened to use Windows 10,11 for medium / large organizations."
+!> Windows 10,11 only supports 20 concurrent TCP/IP connections.
+If you plan on supporting more than 20 computers, you will need to use a Server OS.

-!!! info "Note"
-	Toems requires a 64-bit Windows Server OS with .NET Framework 4.8 or newer installed.
+?> Toems requires a 64-bit Windows Server OS with .NET Framework 4.8 or newer installed.

 ## Database Requirements
 Theopenem supports the following databases: